Preparation for Your New Puppy

 6. Potty Pads – Please do not put your puppy down on the ground in places like a gas station, rest stop, right outside a store, etc where MANY dogs have also used the bathroom in the same grass before you & your little puppy were there.
 Many dogs are not vaccinated & if there was a dog that had parvo even 4-5 years ago & used the bathroom in that spot, the Parvo may still infect your puppy & can be lethal to him/her.
 Your puppy is not protected against Parvo until all 3 or 4 vaccinations are complete, (at 6, 9, 12, sometimes 16 weeks, 1 yr old, then NOT every year after that as some vets still recommend – more on that subject later).
 You may think this Parvo protection instructions sound like “over-kill” but it is not.
 After you pup has been fully vaccinated you do not have worry about this kind of thing.

 7. XS or Small (usually small) Soft Harness & leash.
 Here is my favorite puppy harness at Amazon.
-Regular collar – they will need around 9-10 inch size collar to begin with.
+Regular collar – they will need around 8-10 inch size collar to begin with.
 Approximate size of your puppy at 8 weeks old to help fit collars, harnesses, etc: Neck 9 inches; Chest 14 inches (they are not skinny!)
 Length from neck where collar goes to base of tail 11 inches.
 They vary about 1 inch here on each of these measurements.

 What Comes with Your Sunny Day Puppy